COVID-19 pandemic in Michigan: 2021

 On February 5, it was reported 20 business across the state were fined for COVID-19 violations.
 Another 16 businesses were charged on February 19.
-With the latest batch of violations, the state's Attorney General has now charged over 100 separate businesses.
+With the latest batch of violations, the state's Attorney General had charged over 100 separate businesses.

 On April 9, the Michigan Occupational Safety and Health Administration announced 12 more businesses were fined for violations.
 On April 19, it was reported 25 more businesses were cited, including Blue Cross Blue Shield of Michigan which required union employees to work from the office, but allowed nonunion employees doing similar jobs to work from home.